 One of the ways customers can receive information is via home energy reports.
-These reports provide a snapshot of the customer's current energy use, while also comparing to previous year's use to similar sized homes heating with the same fuel and located within a fixed radius of the customer's home.
+These reports provide a snapshot of the customer's current energy use, while also comparing to previous years against similar sized homes heating with the same fuel and located within a fixed radius of the customer's home.
 Customers also receive personalized information about how to save energy and avoid high bills.